 As with any operation of this magnitude, the amount of paperwork and organization surrounding the program was piling up, and growth was cost-prohibitive.
 A new, robust system to streamline data capture and maintenance was required.

-SwiftComply’s first iteration was explicitly built for the Dublin FOG Control Program by SwiftComply founded and CEO Mick O’Dwyer.
+SwiftComply’s first iteration was explicitly built for the Dublin FOG Control Program by SwiftComply founder and CEO Mick O’Dwyer.

 By working with the frontline team, SwiftComply was built to meet the needs of the inspector while providing advanced dashboards and reports for greater insight.
 SwiftComply allowed the team to digitize many of the program’s processes and automate reports and letter writing.